The Benefits of Skin-To-Skin Contact

 What’s an easy way to bond with your baby that benefits both of you?
 Get so close to one another that there’s nothing between you.
 It’s called skin-to-skin contact.

 Place your baby, wearing nothing more than a diaper, against your chest, between your bare breasts.
 You’ll appreciate the peaceful closeness of the moment, and the intimate position allows your baby to enjoy the warmth of your body.
-As if warm baby snuggles aren’t enough, research shows that skin-to-skin contact has quite a few other benefits.
+As if warm baby snuggles aren’t enough, research shows that skin-to-skin contact with baby has quite a few other benefits.

 Good for babies and moms

 Studies have shown that newborns who experience skin-to-skin contact in the delivery room breathe more regularly, have more stable heartbeats, and are able to better regulate their body temperature.
 Babies who bond with their mamas this way are more likely to sleep more deeply (yes, you read that right!).
 They’re also more likely to cry for shorter periods of time, gain weight more easily, and have longer stretches of time when they’re awake and alert.
-Women who have practice skin-to-skin contact with their baby tend to breastfeed for longer, too.
+Women who have practiced skin-to-skin contact with their baby tend to breastfeed for longer, too.

 Helps to make breastfeeding easier

-Skin-to-skin isn’t just for the delivery room, either.
+Skin-to-skin contact with baby isn’t just for the delivery room, either.
 Once you’re home, regularly practicing skin-to-skin contact can make nursing easier for you and your baby.
 In addition to being a feel-good hormone, oxytocin triggers the let-down reflex, which starts your milk flowing and makes it easier for your baby to breastfeed.

-Skin-to-skin can become a normal part of your breastfeeding routine.
+Skin-to-skin with baby can become a normal part of your breastfeeding routine.
 You’ll both benefit from it, even if you only do it for a few minutes a day.
 Your baby may enjoy it before breastfeeding early in the day, and it may help them to feel calmer and more alert.
 Your baby recognizes the sounds of your heartbeat and voice from the womb, and these sounds are comforting.

 Although every mom will have a different experience, you may notice improvements in your breastmilk collection if you practice skin-to-skin contact while breastfeeding your baby on one side and using your breast pump on the other side.